Rebecca Lou lets in vulnerability to her hard-edged rock universe: »I’m still an angry bitch, but..«

 The delicate nuances of Rebecca Lou’s new songs will give you the courage to yell, to cry and inspire you to reach out when life becomes too hard.
 As she puts it:

 »Showing vulnerability is a massive strength.
 There is so much authenticity in being yourself and showing people your trauma.
-I think that’s one of the most badass things to do.«
+I think that’s one of the most badass things you can do.«

-Rebecca Lou will release the second single ‘The Destroyer’ from her forthcoming album on June 24th through W.A.S.
+Rebecca Lou will release her next album 'Heavy Metal Feelings' on October 27th through W.A.S.
 Entertainment.